 Timing and Content of Platform Presentations

 - The total time allotted on the schedule for each platform presentation is 12 minutes for each speaker.
-There will be 4 presentations per 1-hour segment of talks, followed by a panel Q&A with the 4 speakers from each segment.
-Questions from the audience will be facilitated by the session moderators, directing specific questions to each of the 4 presenters.
-All presenting speakers are required to be available during their full 1-hour presentation through the Q&A segment.
+No speaker will be allowed to go over their allotted 12 minutes; the microphone will be turned off at exactly 12 minutes.
+There will be 4 presentations per 1-hour segment, followed by a panel Q&A with the 4 speakers from each segment.
+Questions from the audience will be facilitated by the session moderators, who will be directing specific questions to each of the 4 presenters.
+All presenting speakers are required to be on stage during their full 1-hour assigned session, including the group Q&A.

 - In preparing your slides, remember that the first slide should be a “title and presenter” slide.
 This orients the audience to your subject matter, and also aids the AV team in confirming your talk is in the proper time slot.
 No corporate logos of any kind are allowed on any slides, including the title slide.

 - Please do not include a disclosure slide this year.
-Your disclosure will be shown on the big presentation screen as you walk up to the podium, using the disclosure that you provided during your abstract submission.
+Your disclosure will be displayed to the audience as you walk up to the podium, using the disclosure that you provided during your abstract submission.